 - Maintenance and scaling – the team takes care of the software’s maintenance, modifying and scaling it so that it meets the changing consumer and market requirements.

-Key steps in building software
+Key steps in software development process

 It doesn’t matter which software development methodology a team uses – you can be sure that the software agency has its employees follow specific steps that are part of building software products.